Model-independent test of the cosmic distance duality relation with recent observational data: Introduction

 The violation of the CDDR is commonly written as \be \eta(z)=\frac{d_L}{(1+z)^2d_A}. \ee Since the early works \cite{astro-ph/0312443, astro-ph/0405620}, numerous studies have tested the CDDR using various methodologies and different observational data with continuously improved quality.
 Most approaches construct $\eta_\text{obs}$, which can then be used for parametric or non-parametric reconstruction of $\eta(z)$ \cite{2110.00927, 2507.13811, 2512.06454}.
 This requires both $d_L$ and $d_A$ be obtained at the same redshifts, or at least within the same range.
-For instance, $d_L$ is typically obtained from Type Ia supernova (SN) data and $d_A$ from baryon acoustic oscillations (BAO) data or galaxy cluster (GC) data \cite{1005.4458}.
+For instance, $d_L$ is typically obtained from Type Ia supernova (SN) data and $d_A$ from baryon acoustic oscillations (BAO) data.
 To match the redshifts of SN with those of BAO, one may select SN data very close to the BAO redshifts according to a certain criterion (e.g., the redshift difference $|z_\text{SN}-z_\text{BAO}|<0.005$), as done in early works \cite{1005.4458,1102.1065,1104.4942}.
 Alternatively, a binning method was proposed in \cite{1104.2833} to align $d_L$ and $d_A$ at the same redshifts to test the CDDR \cite{Wu:2015ixa, 2407.12250}.
 More recently, one can benefit from the advancement of machine learning techniques and obtain $d_L(z)$ from the SN data using data-driven methods, such as Gaussian process (GP),\footnote{ In general, GP is used to solve two types of problems: regression and classification.
 In this paper, GP specifically denotes Gaussian process regression. } artificial neural network (ANN) \cite{2507.13811,2512.06454}, or the so-called neural kernel Gaussian process regression \cite{2508.07040}, and then extract the $d_L$ values at the BAO redshifts to produce the corresponding $\eta_\text{obs}$.
 With $\eta_\text{obs}$ available, one can either constrain a parametrized form of $\eta(z)$ (e.g., \cite{1003.5906,1102.1065}), or perform a non-parametric construction of $\eta(z)$ (e.g., \cite{2506.17926,2509.07848}).
+Besides BAO data, $\eta_\text{obs}$ were also constructed with $d_A$ from galaxy cluster data \cite{1005.4458} and megamaser data \cite{2507.11518}.

 Another method is to assume a specific parametrization of $\eta(z)$ and constrain the CDDR violation parameter jointly with the cosmological model parameters.
 For example, in $\Lambda$CDM and $w_0w_a$CDM, $\eta(z)$ was constrained together with the cosmological parameters in \cite{2504.10464}.
 Alternatively, based on some cosmological model-independent parametrizations of $H(z)$, such as the Pad\'e approximation expressed in terms of cosmographic parameters \cite{2408.13390} and B\'ezier polynomials \cite{2509.09247}, $\eta(z)$ can be constrained together with the parameters of $H(z)$.